Glenville Race Track

 The sporting life of the Glenville Race Track continued to overflow into the nearby Roadside Club, where race spectators and participants wined and dined.
 Even after harness racing lost its appeal, the Roadside Club prospered as a gambling club.

 Frederick Goff became mayor of Glenville in April 1903.
 As mayor, he succeeded in abolishing gambling at the Glenville Race Track, much to the dismay of influential friends.
-With betting illegal, the popularity of trotting races, the main attraction at the Glenville track waned and the center of local racing shifted to the village of North Randall.
-The Gentlemen’s Driving Club passed out of existence prior to World War I.
+With betting illegal, the popularity of trotting races, the main attraction at the Glenville track waned, and the center of local racing shifted to the village of North Randall.
+The Gentlemen’s Driving Club passed out of existence before World War I.